helioole/lab2/README.md

 Things tend to break after a while.
 It might be just because of time, or the guest actually broke it.
 Class `Repair` checks it, using `repairProblems()`.
 So, if the stuff will be prepared anyway.
 But if it's guest's fault, he will be asked to pay for it.

 Our guest can get ill or maybe he needs a car to visit the city.
 Also, he might be a tourist, that's why he would want to buy something special.
-Class `Other` provides all this service with `things` methods.
+Class `Other` provides all this service with `things()` method.

-In the end, the guest will receive a bill in class `Bill` and `payBill` method and the hotel receive review in class `Feedback` with `feedbackCheck()` method.
+In the end, the guest will receive a bill in class `Bill` and `payBill()` method and the hotel receive review in class `Feedback` with `feedbackCheck()` method.